ninjudd/cake/README.md

 internal dashes or an equal sign is assumed to be single character argument flags and are split accordingly.

-Here are some example Cake commands followed be the corresponding opts:
+Here are some example cake commands followed be the corresponding values of `*opts*`:

     cake help compile
     {:help ["compile"]}